InterObservers.

 Leadership

-What Is a Leadership Vision Statement?
-A Practical Guide
+What Is a Leadership Vision Statement? (+ Examples)

-What Is a Leadership Vision Statement?
-A Practical Guide
+What Is a Leadership Vision Statement? (+ Examples)

 Ask ten managers what is a leadership vision statement and you get ten vague answers.
 Most confuse it with a mission, a slogan, or a poster in the break room.
 A real one does something harder: it points your team at a future worth chasing and tells them why it matters.

-I have written these for myself and helped others draft theirs.
+I have written these for myself and helped others develop a leadership vision that survives contact with reality.
 The good ones are short, specific, and a little uncomfortable to commit to.
 The bad ones could belong to any company on earth.
-This guide shows you the difference and how to write one you will actually use.
+This guide shows you the difference.

 Quick answer

 A leadership vision statement is a short, future-focused declaration of the impact you intend to create as a leader and why it matters.
 It describes the destination you are guiding people toward, not the daily tasks.
-Strong ones are specific, values-driven, and memorable enough to repeat from memory.
+A powerful leadership vision is specific, values-driven, and concise enough to repeat from memory.

 Key takeaways

-• A vision statement is about the future you want to build; a mission is about what you do today to get there.
+• A leadership vision statement names the future you want to build; a mission is the work you do today to get there.

-• The best statements are one to two sentences, specific, and tied to a clear value.
+• The strongest statements are one to two sentences, specific, and tied to a clear value that people recognize.

-• It works only when you repeat it, model it, and use it to make real decisions.
+• It works only when you articulate it often, model it, and let it shape your daily decisions.

-• Write a draft in an hour, then refine it over weeks of testing it on real choices.
+• You can create your own vision in an hour, then refine it over weeks of testing it on real choices.

-• Vision without follow-through reads as empty; behavior is what makes it true.
+• Vision without follow-through reads as empty; behavior is what makes a clear vision true.

 Vision statement vs mission statement